 - Action Fraud in England or Wales or the police in Scotland when we have found instances of suspected fraud

 - The Secretary of State for Business, Energy and Industrial Strategy, who has issued a notice that legally compels Ofgem to disclose specified information collected for the purposes of administering the schemes.

 Legal basis for processing your information

-We collect and process your information as part of our remit as the administrator of the RO, FIT, REGO, CCL, NFFO and OLR schemes, as set out in legislation, including the following statutory instruments:
+We collect and process your information as part of our remit as the administrator of the RO, FIT, REGO, CCL, the SEG, NFFO and OLR schemes, as set out in legislation, including the following statutory instruments:

 - The Electricity Act 1989

 - The Renewables Obligation Order (Northern Ireland) 2009